vfile/vfile/readme.md

 *   [`convert-vinyl-to-vfile`](https://github.com/dustinspecker/convert-vinyl-to-vfile)
     — Convert from [Vinyl][]
 *   [`is-vfile-message`](https://github.com/shinnn/is-vfile-message)
-    — Check if a value is a `VFileMessage` object
+    — Check if a value is a `VMessage` object
 *   [`to-vfile`](https://github.com/vfile/to-vfile)
     — Create a virtual file from a file-path (and optionally read it)
 *   [`vfile-find-down`](https://github.com/vfile/vfile-find-down)